Can I go Bankrupt if I am in an IVA?

 Once bankrupt, all of your outstanding debts will be taken away from you and you will only be required to make payments towards your debt if you can afford to do so.
 Even then such payments will last for a maximum of three years.

 If you petition for your own bankruptcy, you will need to pay a fee of £600 to the court.
 One way of paying this fee is to save the money you would otherwise have paid into your IVA.

-As a result your home could be sold unless a family member or friend is able to pay to the court a sum equivalent to the equity which would otherwise be released.
+If this were to happen your home could be at risk of being sold to release your share of the equity in it unless a family member or friend is able to pay a sum equivalent to the equity which would otherwise be released.